VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## Survey Municipal Boundaries and/or Corner Points

-Text.
+Town boundaries form the basis of numerous administrative decisions, governance, and demographic analyses in Vermont.
+While most states are primarily organized and governed at the county level, Vermont continues to operate heavily at the town level.
+Even so, many boundaries between towns have not been officially surveyed.
+Charters often reference obscure landmarks or features that may have changed or disappeared over time, creating challenges and discrepancies in modern day mapping.
+It is common for data from VCGI, VTrans, E911, and other state agencies to disagree on the exact location of various town boundaries.
+Where surveys do exist, they often only include one neighboring town or a portion of the town edge.
+VCGI's current recommendation for resolving town boundaries is for towns to work with neighboring municipalities to establish agreed-upon lines and ideally have them surveyed.
+Unsurprisingly, this is a cumbersome and often challenging effort for towns to undertake without additional support.

+Massachusetts began [officially surveying corner points of municipalities in the 1890s](https://www.mass.gov/info-details/massgis-data-municipalities), and continues to update [surveyed points](https://gis.massdot.state.ma.us/towncorners/) and town boundaries statewide with any boundary changes approved by the state's legislature.
+Formally surveying all of Vermont's municipal boundaries and/or corner points would be a significant undertaking but ultimately help confirm and establish reliable, consistent, and permanent boundary designations.

 ![MuniLibrary_Survey_2](https://github.com/user-attachments/assets/6e6ad6d9-711e-4593-9c96-9109075fb448)
-**Figure 19: Survey of Town Line Between Underhill and Westford.** *Town boundaries are not necessarily officially surveyed in many parts of the state.
+**Figure 19: Survey of Town Line Between Underhill and Westford.** *Town boundaries are not officially surveyed in many parts of the state.
 The Land Survey Library includes a specific designation for surveyors to indicate whether the survey is a municipal boundary.
 Ideally all town boundaries will be officially surveyed and formally documented in time.*

 ### Acreage Not Counted (Gaps) and Double Counted (Overlaps)
 ![WinooskiTopology_example](https://github.com/user-attachments/assets/c94e43ea-2df6-4d89-9d60-a22c4a7c611b)